Her international is governed by a volunteer board of Directors in Kelowna, BC, Canada

 Kate graduated from Brigham Young University with a BA in Middle Eastern Studies & Arabic.
 She completed a certificate in Nonprofit Management from the University of Illinois Chicago, and a diploma in Public Administration / International Development from the University of York.

-Kate is the co-Executive Director of Her International, where she works to generate grassroots solutions to empower women and girls in our own backyard in Canada, as well as in Nepal.
+Kate is the Co-Executive Director of Her International, where she works to generate grassroots solutions to empower women and girls in our own backyard in Canada, as well as in Nepal.

 KAREN HUGHES, FINANCE & ADMINISTRATION OFFICER

-JEN MORIN, DONOR ADMINISTRATOR
+alyx walsh, DONOR ADMINISTRATOR